Mary Leary

 • Exploitation of children and women

-• Professor Graw Leary is the Senior Associate Dean for Academic Affairs and a professor of law at The Catholic University of America.
+• Professor Graw Leary directs the Law School’s Modern Prosecution Program and is also a professor of law at The Catholic University of America Columbus School of Law.
 A former federal prosecutor, Professor Graw Leary's scholarship examines the intersection of criminal law and procedure, technology, and contemporary victimization.
 She focuses on the exploitation and abuse of women, children, and the marginalized.
 She is a recognized expert in the areas of criminal law and procedure, exploitation, human trafficking, missing persons, victimization, technology and the Fourth Amendment.

 She is the lead co-author of Perspectives on Missing Persons Cases (Carolina Academic Press), the only comprehensive multi-disciplinary book on this type of victimization.
 Some recent works include a forthcoming article that delves deeply into the legislative history of §230 of the Communications Decency Act and outlines its role in facilitating child sexual abuse material online.
 Graw Leary recently published a book chapter, A Crime Victim Rights Framework for Victims of Clergy Abuse (Nomus 2023).
 In Is the # Me Too Movement for Real?
 Implications for Jurors’ Biases in Sexual Assault Cases (Louisiana Law Review) Graw Leary explores the effect of the movement in criminal litigation.